Hazel1994/ViPE-Videos/README.md

   --animation_mode ANIMATION_MODE
                         set to 2D for 2D animation
   --disco_mode
-                        pass the flag for disco mode
+                        pass the flag for disco mode, camera moves from a prespective of a dancing person in a party

 ```

 Here we will list a couple of tips that help you generate better videos most of the time.
-- ***--context_size***: if youre only visualizing a lsit of quotes or a set of independent lines, set it to 0. otherwise to 1 (the default value).
+- ***--context_size***: if youre only visualizing a list of quotes or a set of independent lines, set it to 0.
+Otherwise to 1 (the default value).
-- ***--image_quality_number***: If you could afford more memory, higher values than 1 always deliver better quality videos.
+- ***--image_quality_number***: if you could afford more memory, higher values than 1 always deliver better quality videos.
 3 to 5 is what we recommend.
-- ***--prefix***: if the video does not really match the song at all, try setting it to broad theme that matches the song.
+- ***--prefix***: if the video does not really match the song at all, try setting the prefix to broad theme that matches the song.
 For example 'love' for a love song.
 or 'scholar' for a graduation song.
+- ***--disco_mode***: In this mode, the camera moves from a prespective of a dancing person in a party, its not match mellow songs

 ## Citation
 if you find our project useful please cite our paper